softwareantics/SoftwareAntics.Networking/README.md

 ### Building on Windows, Mac, and Linux

 1. Download or clone the repository.
-2. Open `ProjectName.sln` in your preferred IDE.
+2. Open `SoftwareAntics.Networking.sln` in your preferred IDE.
 3. Build the solution (or use `dotnet build`).

 ### Download